adessoAG/applicationProtocol/src/markdown/ReadMe.md

 }
 ```
 The difference is, that the strategy now is RequiredParameters.
 Thus the call will
 only happen, if the employee can be found within the appendix.
-Remember the interface PriceCalculator, at the method calculatePrice now employee is given in the signature.
-In this case the system extracts the employee from the appendix.
-If it is not present, this bean will not be called.
+Remember the interface PriceCalculator.
+This bean requires the  at the method signature of calculatePrice the additional parameter employee.
+It is annotated as required.
+In this case the system extracts the employee from the appendix, since there is no employee available within the signature of the emulated interface.
+If the employee is not found in the appendix, the bean will not be called.

-Another aspect of this procedure is, that the calculation result can easily archived.
+Another aspect of this procedure is, that the calculation result can easily archived, because it is available as a complex object (the protocol).
 Staying with the example above, the procedure could be:
 - Customer informs about possible price for an article.
 - Later on at check out the customer wants to purchase the article.